 OneDrive is an online storage that allows you to store and access files from anywhere.
 It gives the ability to sync files and later access them from a web browser or mobile device.
 Files can be shared privately or publicly to others as well.
 For more information on OneDrive, please click here.

 NOTE: As of May 2020, IT is phasing BUfiles out in lieu of Microsoft OneDrive (above).

 Butler University is partnered with Google for Google Apps for Education.
 This gives Butler students, faculty, and staff access to their suite of online tools.
 All Butler Google Apps accounts come with unlimited Drive storage.
 Personal Google accounts begin with 15GB of free storage.
 For more information on Google Apps, please visit our webpage.

 Users can store their files locally on their computer hard drives, or store them on flash drives and external hard drives for added portability.
 This will allow users to physically transfer files from one location to another and then upload them to another device.
 The amount of space on these devices will vary for each one that is purchased.
 This can be very convenient method for data storage because of fast access to the stored information and data can be easily transferred.
 However, though this is a good method backing up data, users should approach this with caution as hardware always has the potential to fail.
-If a hard drive fails the data may be difficult to recover.
+If a hard drive fails the data may be difficult or, in some cases, impossible to recover.